tool-maker/bencode-pretty/README.md

 <p>This should called like this (for example):
 <pre>
 pushd ~/bencode-pretty
+mkdir work
-bash bencode_many_prettiest.sh ~/private/rtorrent/work/*.rtorrent > many_rtorrents.txt
+cp -ia ~/private/rtorrent/work/*.rtorrent work bash bencode_many_prettiest.sh work > many_rtorrents.txt
 popd

 </pre>
+The first (and only) argument is the name of a directory.
 The file that is produced ("many_rtorrents.txt" in the example) is itself a script.
-It will contain a "prettiest" version of each of the bencoded files passed as arguments, along with enough bash script wrapping so that when it is run, it will recreate the bencoded version of the files in the current working directory.
-The idea is to allow a mass edit of many bencoded files using the "replace all" operation of a text editor.
+It will contain a "prettiest" version of each of the bencoded files contained in the directory that is passed as an argument, along with enough bash script wrapping so that when it is run, it will recreate the bencoded version of the files in the current working directory.
+The idea is to allow a <u>mass edit of many bencoded files</u> using the "replace all" operation of a text editor.
 After it has been edited, it should be run in an empty directory (it checks to be sure the current directory is empty), in which the individual files will be recreated..
 Either this empty directory